 During the lease term in Washington

-During lease, the rental belongs to the renter we respect the tenant 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to come into a rental property in Washington, the tenant must allow us to come into the rental.
-Some solid reasons to go into rental property are to:
+During tenancy, the rental home belongs to the tenant we respect the renter 's privacy.
+As the property manager Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to access a rental home in Washington, the tenant must allow us to access the rental property.
+Some good reasons to come into rental property are to:

 - Perform maintenance or decorate,

-Nesbitt Realty will always strive to give the renter notice and obtain tenant consent prior to coming into the rental property.
-However, Nesbitt Realty can and will come into the rental without tenant consent in emergency situations.
+Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent before entering the rental.
+However, Nesbitt Realty can and will come into the rental without renter consent in emergency situations.
 We will never abuse the right of entrance or use it to agitate tenants in Washington.
-Nesbitt Realty will only come into at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will only access the home at reasonable hours of the day, except in an emergency.

 Landlord Reference

-a good reference for rental investors in Washington
+a free reference for rental investors in Washington

 - Collections and evictions